-Pretty much EVERY card on this list will have a good amount of market interest heading into 2021.
+Pretty much EVERY card on this list will have a good amount of market interest throughout 2021.
 It’s not hard to imagine some incredibly easy profits based on that fact alone.
 Especially if you buy in early enough.
 Like as in right now!

 Medium (1 to 5 years)

 This strategy will depend greatly on the player’s performance.
 Hot prospects fizzle out regularly once they hit the cruel world of the big leagues.
-Monitor the closely next season and make a decision whether or not to hold longer based on what you see.
+Monitor the situation closely and make a decision whether or not to hold longer based on what you see.